AntanasMurelis/EpiStats/README.md

   ```
   src/statistics_collection/
   ```
-- Scripts for mesh refinement is in
+- Scripts for mesh refinement and preparation is in
   ```
-  src/mesh_fixing
+  src/mesh_fixing/
   ```